tvtaerum/cGANs_housekeeping/README.md

 Jeff Brownlee provides what I believe is a brilliant example of how to vectorize from one face to another face.
 We vectorize two generated faces and, for the same 100-dimensional space, add embedding with four attributes:  0, no descriptor; 1 male; 2 high cheek bones; 3 large lips.

 ### 7.  what other changes can be applied?
+	- only selecting faces with certain characteristics - such as attractiveness
         - changing optimization from Adam to Adamax for embedding
         - changing number of iterations due to memory issues
 	- shutting off Tensorflow warnings